U8NWXD/oppia-wiki/Lint-Checks.md

 These regular expression checks can be added to any of the following constants in `general_purpose_linter.py`:

 * `BAD_PATTERNS_REGEXP`: The regular expressions here are forbidden in any file.
 * `MANDATORY_PATTERNS_REGEXP`: The regular expressions here must be present in every file.
-Here you can also specify an `included_types` key to limit what files this applies to.
+The `included_types` key may be specified to limit what files this applies to.
 * `MANDATORY_PATTERNS_JS_REGEXP`: The regular expressions here must be present in all JavaScript and TypeScript files.
-You'll need to enforce this by specifying the `included_types` key.
+The `included_types` key should specify JavaScript files, TypeScript files, or both.
 * `BAD_LINE_PATTERNS_HTML_REGEXP`: The regular expressions here are forbidden in HTML files.
 * `BAD_PATTERNS_PYTHON_REGEXP`: The regular expressions here are forbidden in Python files.